ronaldbradford/aws-tutorial/rds/create-mysql-aurora-cluster.md

       sleep 3
     done

-    # An RDS Cluster requries one or more instances to be able to access the cluster.
+    # An RDS Cluster requires one or more instances to be able to access the cluster.
     aws rds create-db-instance \
       --db-cluster-identifier ${CLUSTER_ID} \
       --db-instance-identifier ${INSTANCE_ID} \